shyamdevk/Docker-Basics-to-Advanced/README.md

 ✔ Most recommended method for saving data
 ✔ Managed completely by Docker
-✔ Stored on host machine under `/var/lib/docker/volumes/` ✔ **Persists even if the container is deleted**
+✔ Stored in Docker's directory on the host (/var/lib/docker/volumes/ on Linux) ✔ Stored on host machine under `/var/lib/docker/volumes/` ✔ **Persists even if the container is deleted**